magnatronus/magnium/README.md

 ## 1.2 Update
-- The transpiler now uses babel-core.
-This  means there is no need to do an npm install ech time the transpile is run which makes it fast- er and more informative in case or errors.
+- The transpiler now uses **babel-core**.
+This  means there is no need to do an npm install each time the transpile is run which makes it faster and more informative in case or errors.
 - **promises.core.min.js** is now deprecated and will be removed from the next version (if you use it anywhere just remove the import statement from your code), Promises will still work.